 149. Each year in April, Merlefest takes over Wilkesboro with bands galore, but spend some time in this fun little town and you might just get hooked.
 We interviewed Merlefest founder B Townes, if you’re interested in learning more about how that awesome music festival came to be.

 150. Another fun time to visit Wilkesboro is in January when Moonshine Heritage Day takes over the town.

 152. And finally, at the North Carolina-Tennessee state line, you can enjoy 360-degree views of the Great Smoky Mountains at Clingmans Dome.

 It was tough for us to narrow down this bucket list of things to do in North Carolina because we know there are more.
 Also, we know that you can do some of these things elsewhere, but we think you’ll enjoy yourself a little bit more here.

 You might be detecting a hint of bias, but if you know us, you’ll understand that it’s all in good fun.
 We love this state and all the things you can do here, especially if you can’t find them anywhere else.

 Of all these things to do in North Carolina what stands out as your favorite?
 Got anything you’d like to add to the list?
-We’d love to know about it in the comments section!
+Let us know about it here!